vboussange/vboussange.github.io/content/post/param-inference/index.md

 ---
 title: Parameter Inference in dynamical systems
 subtitle: One of the challenges modellers face in biological sciences is to calibrate models in order to match as closely as possible observations and gain predictive power.
-Scientific machine learning addresses this problem by applying optimisation techniques originally developed within the field of artificial intelligence to mechanistic models, allowing  to infer parameters directly from observation data.
+Scientific machine learning addresses this problem by applying optimisation techniques originally developed within the field of machine learning to mechanistic models, allowing  to infer parameters directly from observation data.

 # Summary for listings and search engines
 summary: One of the challenges modellers face in biological sciences is to calibrate models in order to match as closely as possible observations and gain predictive power.
-Scientific machine learning addresses this problem by applying optimisation techniques originally developed within the field of artificial intelligence to mechanistic models, allowing  to infer parameters directly from observation data.
+Scientific machine learning addresses this problem by applying optimisation techniques originally developed within the field of machine learning to mechanistic models, allowing  to infer parameters directly from observation data.

 # Link this post with a project
 projects: []